markski1/markski-htmx/posts/linux-fix-headset-mic.md

 ### Prelude

-I recently made the choice of going back to daily driving Linux, specifically <Link style={{color: 'cyan'}} href="https://linuxmint.com/">Linux Mint</Link>.
+I recently made the choice of going back to daily driving Linux, specifically [Linux Mint](https://linuxmint.com/).
 This has been, mostly, a surprisingly smooth experience, one I wish to write about in the coming weeks.

 However, I was stumped by what seemed at first a simple issue: Despite my headset being plugged into the 3.5mm combo jack of my laptop (specifically an ASUS GL553VD), the only audio input detected was the laptop's internal microphone.

-In my particular scenario, and perhaps yours too, the solution was by modifying an <Link style={{color: 'cyan'}} href="https://alsa-project.org/wiki/Main_Page">ALSA</Link> file.
+In my particular scenario, and perhaps yours too, the solution was by modifying an [ALSA](https://alsa-project.org/wiki/Main_Page) file.

 While it is not my intention to turn my personal blog into a generic "how to fix x issue" site, I was very frustrated by how long it took to come to a solution to this issue, so I figured I'd do my part on dumping it on this post.